gaokaiz2/PIT/README.md

 ## Overview

-This repo is for the SOSP'23 artifact evaluation of paper "PIT: Optimization of Dynamic Sparse Deep Learning Models via Permutation Invariant Transformation".
+This repo is for the reproducing of "PIT: Optimization of Dynamic Sparse Deep Learning Models via Permutation Invariant Transformation".
+And everything here is a copy from the PIT under SparTA, and I am just using this repo as reproducing.

 ## Evaluation Setup